Celebrate the seasons with us!

 Family lantern making workshops were held on the three weekends prior to the event and over 100 volunteers were involved helping with preparations and on the night of the event.

 Keep an eye on the Carnival Facebook page for further updates. .

 It was a beautiful night in Dunedin on Saturday 20 June.
 As a result the turnout was huge - at least 10,000 and as many as 15,000 according to some sources.

 Of course the large turnout was also because people love the event and were looking forward to seeing what the Carnival Art Team had in store this year.
 The 'Winter Garden' theme was always going to be popular with some beautiful flowers but the Art Team out-did themselves with more illuminated costumes, more articulated costumes and more performers than ever before.

 We were fortunate to have a lovely film crew from inspirational website Papaya Stories who also filmed the event from a very different angle.
 This longer video of about 5 minutes has some great procession and backstage images of performers.

 A parade in the city's heart:

 The Midwinter Carnival is an annual event which celebrates our local seasons.
 It takes place on the Saturday closest to the Winter Solstice (longest night of the year) in Dunedin's Octagon.
 The event starts at 5:30pm, at which time a live band, local foodstalls, a merry-go-round and other entertainment will be present.
-At 6pm the Carnival Procession starts and circumnavigates the Octagon.
-The procession involves approximately 1000 performers, including local families who have made their own lanterns at our workshops, giant lanterns, stilt-walkers, dancers, drummers and more!
-The event concludes with a stunning fireworks display.
+At 6pm the Carnival Procession starts.
+The procession involves approximately 1000 people, including local families who have made their own lanterns at our workshops, giant lanterns, stilt-walkers, dancers, drummers and more!
+The event concludes with a fireworks display.
 This is a donation-entry event.
 Come along and enjoy!